-Policy 32 of the City Plan clearly sets out where developments should meet either Air Quality Neutral or Air Quality Positive status.
+Policy 32 of the City Plan clearly sets out where developments should meet either Air Quality Neutral10 or Air Quality Positive status.
 Financial contributions to meet these standards will only be appropriate where it is demonstrated that these standards cannot be achieved through on-site mitigation.
 Where financial contributions are sought, they will be secured through the use of S106 legal agreements.

-Since the City Plan was adopted, the GLA has produced updated technical guidance on how Air Quality Neutral and Air Quality Positive standards will be assessed, and how financial contributions will be calculated where necessary.
-While both guidance documents are currently in draft format, they have been subject to public consultation, and the council is supportive of the approach set out within them.
-The process and calculations set out in these draft documents, and any subsequent revisions, will therefore be used to ensure developments meet relevant air quality standards.
+Since the City Plan was adopted, the Mayor has produced updated technical guidance on how Air Quality Neutral and Air Quality Positive standards will be assessed, and how financial contributions will be calculated where necessary.
+The process and calculations set out in these documents, and any subsequent revisions, will therefore be used to ensure developments meet relevant air quality standards.